Scholarships

 1. Who is eligible for the KTH Joint Programme Scholarship?

-Candidates must be enrolled in an appropriate joint master’s program that involves studies at KTH in the fall of 2025 and be fee-paying students from non-EU/EEA nations or Switzerland.
+Candidates must be enrolled in an appropriate joint master’s program that involves studies at KTH and be fee-paying students from non-EU/EEA nations or Switzerland.

 2. How competitive is the scholarship?

-Only 7% of qualified applicants received the scholarship in 2024, making it highly competitive.
+Only 7% of qualified applicants received the scholarship, making it highly competitive.

 Related Articles